adanglingpointer/XellIX-ORIGINAL/README.md

 # XellIX

-XellIX is an interactive website and server health checker, maintenance tool, and installer.
-The tool is currently in version 1.1.1, and can be accessed at:
+XellIX (shell-icks) is an interactive website and server health checker, maintenance tool, and installer.
+The tool is currently version 1.1.2, and can be accessed at:

 https://xellix.unlimitedweb.space/

 ### Work Log

+- November 27, 2023 (1.1.2) : Added IP WhoIs for IONOS domains

 - November 22, 2023 (1.1.1) : Added Firefox to KDE installer